shanerobinson/tea-base-template/README.md

 ## Step 7.
 Change About Page

 1. In VSCode open `/src/pages/about.md` and change the content below the frontmatter to whatever you want.
-2. If you don't want an **About Page** you can just delete it.
+2. If you don't want an **About Page** you can just delete the file.

 ## Step 8.
 Post Questions in Issues

 Post any questions you have in the repo Issues.
 When you feel comfortable working on this test project, I'll provide instructions on how to clone it to a new repo.
 That new repo will be your REAL #100Days site.
-And it Netlify you'll point your current site setting there to your new repo.
+And at Netlify you'll point your current site setting to your new repo.
 It will be great practice and experience for you to know how to do that.
 Will also be good experience to delete junk repos on your Github and also delete the local repos.

 ## Good Luck!!